-David O. Barbe, MD, MHA, a board-certified family physician from Mountain Grove, Mo., was first elected to the American Medical Association in June 2016.
+David O. Barbe, MD, MHA, a board-certified family physician from Mountain Grove, Missouri, was first elected to the American Medical Association in June 2016.
 He has been a member of the AMA Board of Trustees (BOT) in June 2009.

 Dr. Barbe has a long history of service to organized medicine.
 He has been a member of the AMA, the Missouri State Medical Association (MSMA) and the American Academy of Family Physicians for 30 years.
 He has served on the MSMA board continuously for more than 25 years, serving as chair in 2003 and president in 2005.
 He was a delegate from Missouri to the AMA from 1997 to 2009 and is past chair of the delegation.

-Prior to his election to the AMA-BOT, Dr. Barbe was elected to two terms on the AMA Council on Medical Service, serving as its chair from June 2008 to June 2009.
+Prior to his election to the AMA-BOT, Dr. Barbe was elected to 2 terms on the AMA Council on Medical Service, serving as its chair from June 2008 to June 2009.
 As a member of the council, Dr. Barbe participated in the development of much of the AMA policy related to coverage of the uninsured, health care system reform, Medicare reform and health insurance market reform.

 Following residency, Dr. Barbe returned to his hometown of Mountain Grove in rural southern Missouri and established a solo practice in traditional family medicine, including obstetrics, endoscopy and minor surgery.
-Over time, Dr. Barbe expanded his independent practice to two sites and several physicians.
-After 15 years in independent practice he merged his group with Mercy Clinic, Springfield, Mo., a 650-physician multi-specialty integrated group.
+Over time, Dr. Barbe expanded his independent practice to 2 sites and several physicians.
+After 15 years in independent practice, he merged his group with Mercy Clinic, Springfield, Missouri, a 650-physician, multi-specialty, integrated group.
 He now serves as vice president, regional operations, for Mercy with responsibility for five hospitals, 90 clinics and more than 200 physicians and advanced practitioners.
 He also serves on the executive management team of Mercy-Springfield, which was ranked No. 1 in the nation in IMS Health's 100 Top Integrated Health Networks in 2012 and is one of Truven Health Analytics' top 20 large community hospitals.

 Dr. Barbe continues to live and practice in his hometown of Mountain Grove.
-He and his wife, Debbie, BSN, RN, have two children and six grandchildren.
+He and his wife, Debbie, BSN, RN, have 2 children and 6 grandchildren.